1977–78 Portland Trail Blazers season

 The 1977–78 Portland Trail Blazers season was the eighth season of the Portland Trail Blazers in the National Basketball Association (NBA).
 Fresh off their first NBA Championship win the previous season, the Blazers led the league with a franchise-best 58–24 record, earning a first-round bye in the 1978 NBA Playoffs.
 However, they were defeated by the eventual Western Conference champion Seattle SuperSonics four games to two.

-The team started with 50 wins in their first 60 games, but due to Bill Walton's foot injury they managed to go 8–14 the rest of the way.
+The team started with 50 wins in their first 60 games, but due to Bill Walton's foot injury they only managed to go 8–14 the rest of the way.
 This would be Walton's last season with the club, as he sat out the 1979 season and then was signed by the San Diego Clippers.

+Prior to the season, the Blazers changed their uniforms to display blazing lines from side to side (red and black for the home, red and white for the road jersey).
+The team also changed the road jersey to be black rather than the red they previously wore since their inception (the team would wear black road uniforms until they changed it to red in 1979).
 The Blazers eventually eclipsed their franchise-record win total from this season with a 59–23 showing in 1989–90.

 Draft picks

 Note: This is not a complete list; only the first two rounds are covered, as well as any other picks by the franchise who played at least one NBA game.